cartheur/aiventure-hero/README.md

 ## Why is this so interesting

 Working with Rodney implies some form of RJ to ease into development.
-We will see what shakes.
+Since 10-10...

 ## The community